colesico/colesico-framework/README.md

 This also may not break an application compeletely.
 But it may cause partial degradation.
 Please, pay attention to check your code is working properly on such updates.
 * [micro]  - Changes do not require a client code updates to make it work.
-This is a bug fixes or new none beaking framework features.
+This may be a bugfixes, new compatible framework features, documentation updates, etc.

 Update 1.2.3 to 1.2.4 - should not require any client code changes.